ericoporto/ags-manual-wiki/Overlay.md

 All the parameters and use are identical to [`Overlay.CreateGraphical`](Overlay#overlaycreategraphical) function, please refer to its description for more details.

+**NOTE:** as overlays are a simplistic kind of object that does not have any automated behavior, it won't interact with anything inside the room, and won't change its z-order according to its Y coordinate automatically, unlike characters and room objects.
+If you'd like room overlay to change its "baseline" along with its vertical position, you will have to do something like this in global or room's "repeatedly execute" script function:

+    over.ZOrder = over.Y + over.Height;

 *Compatibility:* Supported by **AGS 3.6.0** and later versions.

 *See also:* [`Overlay.CreateGraphical`](Overlay#overlaycreategraphical),